How to hire employees in Argentina through an employer of record (EOR) [2024]

 0.5%

-Occupational disease trust fund (FFEP
+Occupational disease trust fund (FFEP)

 100 ARS per employee

-Rippling and its affiliates do not provide tax, legal or accounting advice.
-This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
-You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.
+Disclaimer: Rippling and its affiliates do not provide tax, accounting, or legal advice.
+This material has been prepared for informational purposes only, and is not intended to provide or be relied on for tax, accounting, or legal advice.
+You should consult your own tax, accounting, and legal advisors before engaging in any related activities or transactions.

-last edited: April 25, 2024
+last edited: November 11, 2024

-The Author
+Author

 Christina Marfice